How do I report a power outage, or find out details about an ongoing power outage?

 Time-of-Use information will only appear if your Hydro Ottawa account is active.

-If you’ve closed your electricity account and moved to a new location within our service territory, you can add your new electricity account to your existing MyHydroLink profile.
+If you’ve closed your electricity account and moved to a new location within our service territory, you can add your new electricity account to your existing online Hydro Ottawa account profile.
 This will allow you to view Time-of-Use data for your new electricity account.
 You will continue to have access to previous consumption and billing information.

 Once you close your account, you may still view up to two years of your electricity consumption history based on your regular bill intervals.
 Time-of-use information is only available for active accounts.

-Why does my MyHydroLink (MHL) page content not display correctly?
+Why does the content on my Hydro Ottawa account profile page not display correctly?

-Hydro Ottawa makes every effort to ensure our MHL application is up to date with emerging technology.
-There are web browsers however, that are not compatible with our application.
+Hydro Ottawa makes every effort to ensure your online Hydro Ottawa account is up to date with emerging technology.
+However, there may be web browsers that are not compatible.
 We encourage you to refer to the home page of your web browser provider for help with troubleshooting and known product issues.
 To ensure you are also receiving an optimal browsing experience, we suggest upgrading to the latest version of your browser.

 How is my personal and financial information kept safe?